ENSO Forecast Navigation

 Discussion of Current Forecasts

-The IRI ENSO prediction plume indicates a high likelihood of ENSO-neutral conditions during AugOct 2025 (68% chance).
-The multimodel mean of statistical and dynamical models shows ENSO-neutral conditions remaining dominant throughout the forecast period, with a slight decrease in probability during Sep-Nov and Oct–Dec, followed by an increase from Nov-Jan through the end of the forecast period.
-These forecasts show a slightly preference for La Niña as compared to El Niño.
+The IRI ENSO prediction plume indicates a moderate likelihood of La Niña conditions during OctoberDecember 2025, with a 65% chance.
+The multimodel mean of statistical and dynamical models suggests La Niña conditions are likely to persist through December–February (53%).
+Thereafter, beginning in January–March 2026, ENSO-neutral conditions are expected to become dominant once again.
+These forecasts indicate a transition from the current ENSO-neutral state to La Niña conditions during OctoberDecember, which are forecasted to persist briefly through the boreal winter at relatively low probabilities, followed by a return to ENSO-neutral conditions that are expected to remain through the end of the forecast period.
+During this time, the chances of El Niño development remain minimal.
 Based on the multi-model mean (Dynamical and Statistical models) prediction, and the expected skill of the models by start time and lead time, the probabilities (in %) for La Niña, ENSO-neutral and El Niño conditions (using -0.5 °C and 0.5 °C thresholds) over the coming 9 seasons are:

 Season La Niña Neutral El Niño